motivedge/python_sdk/README.rst

 License
 =======

-We are under MIT License.
-Free.
+We are under Apache License 2.0 License.

 @2022 MotivEdge